arnaud-neny/rePlayer/README.md

 Enable/disable the media hot keys (for playback and volume).
 Transparency of the windows (not available on the win32 release).
 Live log can be enabled/disabled as well as its save on the disk.
 The logs retention can be changed too (older log files than the retention days limit are deleted).
+Extension can be associated with a replay or let the scanner choose the first available one.
 You can change the global settings of each players.
 I will not enter into the details here, I'm too lazy (I've just enabled by default my simple surround filter because I like it).

 ## The tray icon